Western Sydney Infrastructure Plan - Local Roads Package

 Roads and Maritime require construction contractors to use noise management measures as set out in the Roads and Maritime Environment Noise management standards and guidelines.

 Noisy construction will be managed under these guidelines to reduce the impact on the community.
-In addition, local residents will be given notice in advance of any planned noisy or night work.
+Local residents will be given advance notice in advance of any planned noisy or night work.

 There are no noise barriers being constructed.